Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 Mental Health Records

-Mental health records may be released without informed written consent for research purposes if the research has been approved by the Department of Health Services, the information will be used only for the approved research and will not be released to a person not connected with the research, and the final product will not include identifying information.
+Mental health records may be released without informed written consent for research purposes if the research has been approved by the Department of Health Services (for more than minimal risk research only), the information will be used only for the approved research and will not be released to a person not connected with the research, and the final product will not include identifying information.

 HIV Test Results